refact0r/personal/src/content/blog/unix-system.md

 The UNIX system didn't pioneer any significant new ideas about operating systems, but it did bring together many existing ideas in a simple and elegant way.
 The system was not perfect but has been the basis for many operating systems used today, including Linux and Mac OS.

 This paper is a fascinating insight into the state of computing in the 1970s.
 Many of the features of UNIX are still in use today.
-They may seem trivial, but their integration was a significant achievement at the time.
+They may seem trivial now, but their integration was a significant achievement at the time.
 It is interesting to see how these features were first implemented.
 Reading this paper has given me a new appreciation for the design of operating systems.
 Finally, I think the paper itself is a great example of how to write about a complex system in a way that is easy to understand.

 ### Source